mwang87/ReDU-MS2-Documentation/docs/AnalyzeYourData_CoAnalysis_at_GNPS.md

-# Analyze Your Data: Co-Analysis at GNPS
+# Analyze Your Data: Coanalysis at GNPS

-# Co-Analyze your Data: GNPS Molecular Networking
+# Coanalyze your Data: GNPS Molecular Networking

  ### Example Use Cases
  * **Annotate unknown chemicals** in your data by linking it to annotated chemicals in public data from the same sample type (*e.g.* human urine)